 - Digital Wellbeing beta lands with Pie: Initially revealed at I/O earlier this year, Google's suite of notification mitigation and device use reduction/statistics finally debuted shortly after the final launch of Android 9 Pie.

 - Display cutouts are supported (i.e., notches): The ZenFone wasn't a fluke, looks like we can expect more phones in the style of the iPhone X, and Android will have software support for them.

-- Time is on the left side of the status bar: Probably in an effort to accommodate notches, Google has decided to move the status bar clock to the left.
+- Time is on the left side of the status bar: Probably to accommodate notches, Google has decided to move the status bar clock to the left.